OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

   String SSAID = Settings.Secure.ANDROID_ID;
 ```

-The behavior of the SSAID has changed since Android O, and the behavior of MAC addresses [changed with the release of Android N](https://android-developers.googleblog.com/2017/04/changes-to-device-identifiers-in.html "Changes in the Android device identifiers").
+The behavior of the SSAID has changed since Android 8.0 (API level 26), and the behavior of MAC addresses [changed with the release of Android N](https://android-developers.googleblog.com/2017/04/changes-to-device-identifiers-in.html "Changes in the Android device identifiers").
 In addition, there are [new recommendations](https://developer.android.com/training/articles/user-data-ids.html "Developer Android documentation") for identifiers in Google's SDK documentation.
 Because of this new behavior, we recommend that developers not rely on the SSAID alone.
 The identifier has become less stable.
-For example, the SSAID may change after a factory reset or when the app is reinstalled after the upgrade to Android O. There are devices that have the same ANDROID_ID and/or have an ANDROID_ID that can be overridden.
+For example, the SSAID may change after a factory reset or when the app is reinstalled after the upgrade to Android 8.0 (API level 26).
+There are devices that have the same `ANDROID_ID` and/or have an `ANDROID_ID` that can be overridden.

 #### Effectiveness Assessment